simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

 * Fixed a regression that led to fonts & icons not being loaded correctly (#2237)
+* Fixed a regression that caused the languages in the language-bar to be all in English.

 ## Version 2.3.1